 Cataract surgery is treated as a pre-existing condition and subject to the one-year waiting period before it is shareable.
 Each eye is considered a separate need and subject to an individual IUA.

 Services related to the treatment of a specific musculoskeletal injury or disease are shareable for up to 25 office visits per need.
-This includes related items for treatment for up to 120 days.
 All other chiropractic services will be treated as alternative medical practices and are subject to the limitations as outlined.

 Chronic Pain Therapy